 New England Fall Travel Ideas

 Drive scenic State Route 169 parallel to the Rhode Island border, with picture-pretty villages such as Canterbury, Pomfret, Brooklyn, and Woodstock.
 In Old Mystic, tour B.F.
 Clyde’s Cider Mill, America’s oldest steam-powered cider mill, family owned and run since 1881.
 Watch cider-making demonstrations on weekends in October and November.
-During fall harvest time, learn the difference between Merlot and Chardonnay, Cayuga and Seyval at the 24 wineries along the Connecticut Wine Trail.
+During fall harvest time, learn the difference between Merlot and Chardonnay, Cayuga and Seyval at the 25 wineries along the Connecticut Wine Trail.
 Connecticut is one big orchard: in fall, pick your own pumpkins and apples.
-Or, hike and bike in the 'Last Green Valley,' the 35-town National Heritage Corridor in the northeast corner of the state: 5 state parks, 7 state forests, 80 ponds and lakes, and 130 miles of trails, including the East Coast Greenway.
+Or, hike and bike in the "Last Green Valley," the 35-town National Heritage Corridor in the northeast corner of the state: five state parks, seven state forests, 80 ponds and lakes, and 130 miles of trails, including the East Coast Greenway.

 Drive along the Mohawk Trail in Western Massachusetts — America’s first officially designated "scenic road."
 It runs up and over the Berkshire Hills and leads to state parks and forests for hiking and biking.
 Drive to the top of Mount Greylock for fabulous foliage views.
-At the Natural Bridge State Park, see a true wonder, North America’s only naturally-formed white marble arch.
-Or, zipline through the tree canopy with Zoar Outdoor in Charlemont, west of Shelburne Falls.
+At Natural Bridge State Park, see a true wonder, North America’s only naturally formed white marble arch.
+Or, zipline through the tree canopy on one of the ziplines found throughout the state.
 North of Boston, go out to Cape Ann and take a boat tour from Gloucester or Essex.